 Rina Olsen

-AVAILABLE NOW!
+OUT NOW!

 About Rina

 Rina Olsen was born in 2007 in Tokyo, Japan to an ethnically-Korean mother and an American father.
 When she was four, her family moved to Guam, where the variety of cultures and people greatly shaped her writing.
-A 2024 YoungArts alum, she has been recognized for her writing by the John Locke Institute, the Sejong Cultural Society, the Walt Whitman Birthplace Association, and Guam History Day.
-Her work has been published in places such as Jellyfish Review, Okay Donkey, Mobius: A Journal of Social Change, Unfortunately, Literary Magazine,The Hopper, Emerge Literary Journal, The Round, and elsewhere.
-She is an editor for the teen literary magazines Polyphony LitBlue Flame Review, and Cathartic Youth Literary Magazine, and she was invited to serve as an instructor for Polyphony Lit’s Summer 2023 writing workshop Around the World of Poetry in 80 Days.
+A 2024 YoungArts alum and Top 15 Winner of the Foyle Young Poets of the Year Award, she has been recognized by the John Locke Institute, the Sejong Cultural Society, the Walt Whitman Birthplace Association, and Guam History Day.
+Her work has been published in places such as Jellyfish Review, Okay Donkey, The Hopper, Milk Candy Review, Emerge Literary Journal, and elsewhere.
+She is a Best of the Net nominee, and was twice longlisted by the 2024 Wigleaf Top 50 Very Short Fictions.
+She is also an editor for the teen literary magazines Polyphony Lit and Blue Flame Review, and was invited to serve as an instructor for Polyphony Lit’s Summer 2023 writing workshop Around the World of Poetry in 80 Days.
 When she isn’t writing, Rina can be found playing the piano, looking up obscure history, or with her nose buried in a good book.
-Third Moon Passing is her debut novel.

 Third Moon Passing